craftercms/docs/source/site-administrators/studio/site-configuration.rst

 Site Configuration
 ##################

 The site configuration file contains the primary configuration for Crafter Studio's behavior.
-Each site has its own site configuration file that controls its behavior indendently of other sites.
+Each site has its own site configuration file that controls its behavior independently of other sites.

 To modify the site configuration, click on |siteConfig| from the bottom of the *Sidebar*, then click on **Configuration** and select **Site Configuration** from the dropdown list.